-I have traveled far to visit historic sites recommended by one of the two Fs (Fodor’s or Frommer’s) or listed in 1,000 Places to See Before I Die, marveling at walls, both great (China) and imprisoning (Alcatraz), canals, towers, gardens, and thrones of emperors, kings, queens, and popes.
-Last year, I even took my penchant for history to greater depths, visiting Green-Wood cemetery in Brooklyn.
-Green-wood is the final resting place of anyone who was anybody in NYC, including Louis Tiffany (maker of lamps), Alice Roosevelt (the president’s wife), and Leonard Bernstein (maestro/composer).
-Also tucked in to the cemetery’s 478 rolling acres is George Catlin, who I’ve long admired for his endeavors in the 1830s to paint as many Native American tribes as possible before they disappeared.
+For many year, anyone who was anybody in New York City could be found after death in Green-Wood.
+A list of notables is too long to include here, but I’ll mention Louis Tiffany (maker of lamps), Alice Roosevelt (the president’s wife), and Leonard Bernstein (maestro/composer).
+Also tucked among the cemetery’s 478 rolling acres is George Catlin, who I’ve long admired for his endeavors in the 1830s to paint as many Native American tribes as possible before they disappeared.
 With our cemetery map (more impressionistic than precise) in hand, my patient son helped me find his unremarkable marker under a large tree on a hill of exposed roots and peat moss.
-(See pictures to the right.)

 When he and his wife divorced, she moved to California with their only child, Martha, who in time became the mother of Robert Redford.
 Deciding that Young Robert needed a male role model, he was sent to spend summers with his grandfather and helped him build on to the house in stages, partly with old car parts!
 When Tot passed away in 1959, Robert was his sole heir, but as a young, struggling actor in NYC, he could not keep up with the taxes and maintenance, even with the rental income from the house.
 In 1965, he sold the property.
 Robert, however, has kept his connection with the house as we saw in displayed pictures of him at the house with the current owners.
 Reportedly, the dwelling’s style was once described as “Medieval Romanesque Italianate Spanish Baroque Revival,” by a former architecture student.
-However it’s categorized, one can only wonder how participating in his grandfather’s crafting of this unique dwelling shaped the man whose skill and love of the crafting of films has shaped a whole generation of filmmakers.
+However categorized, one can only wonder how participating in his grandfather’s crafting of this unique dwelling shaped the man whose skill and love for crafting films has shaped a whole generation of filmmakers.